Australia's Next Top Model season 10

 The tenth and final season of Australia's Next Top Model began airing on 20 September 2016 on Fox8.
 Head judge and host Jennifer Hawkins and judge Alex Perry returned along with model mentor Cheyenne Tozzi.
 Tozzi's co-mentor and former judge Didier Cohen left the show after season 9, and was replaced by the Stenmark twins, models Jordan and Zac Stenmark, as her new co-mentors.
 Model Megan Gale joined the judging panel as a permanent judge.

 The prizes for this season included a one-year modelling contract with Priscilla's Model Management in Sydney, a trip to New York City for New York Fashion Week valued at A$20,000 thanks to Colgate Optic White, a brand new Mazda2 Hatch, and an editorial spread in Elle Australia.

-The winner of the competition was 16 year-old Aleyna FitzGerald from Manly, New South Wales.
+The winner of the competition was 16-year-old Aleyna FitzGerald from Newcastle.